AUGSBURG UNIVERSITY MUSIC

 - “Chamber Music Rules: A Model for Shared Leadership” – Thursday, April 8 from 5-6:30 p.m.
 A symphony orchestra thrives under the centralized leadership of a conductor, while virtuoso soloists are used to calling their own shots.
 But chamber music—in which a small group of musicians combine their individual parts into an organic whole without the top-down leadership of a conductor—presents truly unique organizational strategies for accomplishing creative work as a team.
 In this workshop we explore the building blocks of effective collaboration through the lens of chamber music, discussing selecting a great team, rules of engagement, shared leadership, flexible conversational models, and engaging external partners.

 - “Augsburg Student Compositions Final Performance” – Friday, April 30 at 6:30 p.m.
 Five Augsburg composition students have been collaborating with the Fifth House Ensemble this semester to write a piece for oboe, clarinet, viola and cello culminating in a performance by the group on April 30.
-A zoom link for will be added closer to date.
+Full Details.

 About the Ensemble